Why Flowers Foods Inc. (FLO)’s Most Recent Report Reveals Some Hints About Its Future

 Stephens gave a rating of “Equal-Weight” to FLO, setting the target price at $25 in the report published on January 20th of the previous year.

-During the last 5 trading sessions, FLO fell by -5.07%, which changed the moving average for the period of 200-days by +0.87% in comparison to the 20-day moving average, which settled at $28.10.
-In addition, Flowers Foods Inc. saw -7.55% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FLO rose by +4.22%, which changed the moving average for the period of 200-days by +3.48% in comparison to the 20-day moving average, which settled at $27.60.
+In addition, Flowers Foods Inc. saw -3.65% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading